oxy-compsci/tech-in-the-news/README.md

 # tech-in-the-news

 A collection of news articles about technology and its impact on society.
+* [Russians liquidating crypto in the UAE to seek safe havens] (https://www.cnbc.com/2022/03/11/russians-liquidating-crypto-in-the-uae-to-seek-safe-havens.html)

+  Russians identified the United Arab Emirates (UAE) as a safe place to store their money, due to their neutral stance in the Russia-Ukraine conflict.
+Ultra-rich Russians and even Belarusians are coming to the UAE.
+Crypto firms have seen a large increase in requests to liquidate billions of dollars worth of crypto.
+Industry talk has indicated that a lot of the Russian money coming in is being invested into local UAE real estate.
+The incentive of liquidating crypto in the UAE is for protection against the recent pressures faced in the Russian economy.
+Some may be using crypto as a way around the sanctions in Russia.
+Major crypto exchanges are working with law enforcement to ensure that their sites are not being used to evade sanctions.
+However, the transparency of crypto transactions on the blockchain makes it difficult to identify any money laundering or related illegal activity.

+  This ongoing event sheds light into some of the existing issues with crypto and its role in the global economy.
+Crypto is relatively new in the global economy, so unpredictable events as such highlight security concerns that must be addressed.
+There may also be significance in the border crypto market if billions worth of crypto continue to be sold off.

 * [Using artificial intelligence to find anomalies hiding in massive datasets](https://techxplore.com/news/2022-02-artificial-intelligence-anomalies-massive-datasets.html)